DonkeyRepublic/donkey_tomp/README.md

 ### COMMITING THE BOOKING
 Again, this should be done right after the booking is created.
-WHen this happens the booking is marked as STARTED and we set legs in state PAUSED - it's because our system doesn't have a notion of reserved bike - the moment it is booked the rental is started.
-Moreover, from this point on we start supplying access codes required to open the bike.
+WHen this happens the booking is marked as CONFIRMED.
+As our system does not support bookings with delayed start time then the price for the booking is being calculated from the moment it got created.
+From the point the booking is confirmed we will start providing data that is needed for the bike to be accessed.

 ```
 // REQUEST